tlively/learn-gfx-hal/book/src/06_textures.md

 [Shot](https://docs.rs/gfx-hal/0.1.0/gfx_hal/command/trait.Shot.html).
 It's
 basically what it sounds like, one can be reused and one can't.
-At the end of the loading process we'll be throwing this shot away ([Hamilton](https://www.youtube.com/watch?v=Ic7NqP_YGlg) would be quite upset with us), so we'll make a `OneShot` buffer this time around. `OneShot` buffers are actually less restrictive than `MultiShot` buffers, but the graphics driver can sometimes make some optimizations based on the manner in which you plan to use the buffer, specifically in the case of `MultiShot` buffers.
+At the end of the loading process we'll be throwing this shot away ([Hamilton](https://www.youtube.com/watch?v=Ic7NqP_YGlg) would be so upset), that means we'll make a `OneShot` buffer this time around.

+`OneShot` buffers are actually less restrictive than `MultiShot` buffers, but the graphics driver can sometimes make some optimizations based on the manner in which you plan to use the buffer.
+If you really need to care about it, the exact details of what type of buffer to use when, with what video cards, with what drivers, it's all one of those "you have to profile it to know for sure" problems.
+We're not trying to push out that much performance yet though.

 ```rust
       // 6. create a command buffer